AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/User_Activities/content.rst

 #. **Delivery Acceptance.** On delivery of GNATcoverage and its qualification kit, the user shall assess the representativeness of the qualification environment with the operational environment.

-#. **Configuration management of qualification kit**.
-The user needs to place the GNATcoverage qualification kit under qualification management, in particular for:
- * The compressed archive containig the qualification kit.
- * The GNAT Pro binary package, which contains the GNAT Pro executable toolset and the associated documentation, in particular the GNAT Pro User's Guide.
- * The GNATcoverage binary package, which contains the GNATcoverage executable tool and the associated documentation, in particular the GNATcoverage User's Guide.

 #. **Provide a tool qualification agreement**, see section 12.2.4 of DO-178B.

 #. **Update Environment Configuration Index.** Refer to the GNATcoverage qualification kit for details associated with its environment configuration.